 Based on an examination of the originating requirements or related source documents, identify the system boundary and context.
 To define the boundary, identify each external with which the system must interface.
 An external is represented as a Component and may identify the system's environment, an actual external system, or a human.
 Create a Component entity representing the context and decompose it into the system and its externals using the built from relation.
 Set the Type attribute as appropriate for each Component.
 Note that humans may be considered as part of the system or as external to the system depending on the actions they take or the roles they play in performing the system functions.
-In many cases, there are humans who are part of the system.
+In many cases, there are humans who are part of the system and humans who are external to the system.